Residue fields for a class of rational $\mathbf{E}_\infty$-rings and applications: Degree zero elements of rational -rings

 \subsection{Properties of the quotient $\e{\infty}$-ring}

-In order to make the ideas sketched above work, we will need a few more preliminaries on Construction~\ref{modx0} and its behavior on homotopy.
+We will need a few more preliminaries on the construction of Definition~\ref{modx0} and its behavior on homotopy.
 If $A$ is a rational $\e{\infty}$-ring and $x \in \pi_0 A$, then the homotopy groups of $A//x \simeq A/x$ are determined additively by the short exact sequence

 but this fails to determine the precise multiplicative structure.
 In this section, we will show (\Cref{radicial2}) that the multiplicative structure is not so different from that of the subring $\pi_*(A)/x \pi_*(A)$ under noetherian hypotheses.
 We will not need the full strength of these results in the sequel.